-In order to resolve these issues, the BGA is setting up this BGA Teaching accreditation scheme to fill the gap.
+In order to resolve these issues, we are setting up this Teaching Accreditation Scheme to fill the gap.

 The scheme is based on four principles:-

-At all teaching events run by the BGA students are asked to fill in a Feedback Form to provide comments on the Teacher.
+At all teaching events run by us students are asked to fill in a Feedback Form to provide comments on the Teacher.
 These forms are assessed by the Player Development Committee to see if the person is considered to be a suitable teacher.
 The Player Development Committee may also take into account additional information in deciding if the applicant is suitable for accreditation.
-Applicants turned down by the Player Development Committee may appeal to the BGA Council.
+Applicants turned down by the Player Development Committee may appeal to Council.

-Currently the only training requirement is to have read the BGA Guide to Teaching Go to Beginners, while further advice about Teaching Beginners is also available in Chapter 4 of the Organiser’s Handbook.
+Currently the only training requirement is to have read our Guide to Teaching Go to Beginners, while further advice about Teaching Beginners is also available in Chapter 4 of the Club Organiser’s Handbook.